Peter Trites

 Peter Gerald Trites (December 17, 1946 – May 13, 2010) was a former high school teacher and political figure in New Brunswick, Canada.
 He represented Saint John East in the Legislative Assembly of New Brunswick from 1984 to 1991 as a New Democratic Party and then Liberal member.

+Life and career

-He was born in Moncton, New Brunswick, the son of Gerald L. Trites and Elizabeth P. Campbell.
+Peter Gerald Trites was born in Moncton, New Brunswick, the son of Gerald L. Trites and Elizabeth P. Campbell.
 He was educated at the University of New Brunswick.
-In 1973, Trites married Deborah Smith.
 He was first elected to the provincial assembly as a member of the New Democratic Party in a 1984 by-election held after Gerald Merrithew resigned his seat to run for a seat in the House of Commons.
 He crossed the floor to sit as a Liberal prior to the 1987 election.
 Trites was named to the province's Executive Council as Minister of Housing in 1987.
 He declined to run for re-election in 1991.

+Between 1968–1998, Trites was a high school teacher at Simonds High School.
 In 1992, Trites was elected to Saint John City Council as a city councillor and served in that regard until 2004.
 In 2005, CBC Radio found that Trites was working at an Old Navy store in Saint John.

+Personal life and death

+Trites married Deborah Smith in 1973 and had two children.
+He died on May 13, 2010, at the Moncton City Hospital, aged 63.
+His funeral was held on May 17.